Skip to main content

 Using Slash Commands (Claude Code, Cursor, GitHub Copilot)

-For AI assistants with native slash command support, type / followed by the command name in your chat:
+For AI assistants with native slash command support, type / followed by the command slug:

-The AI assistant will recognize the command and execute its instructions.
+The AI assistant will recognize the command by its slug and execute its instructions.

 Manual Invocation (Continue, GitLab Duo, Junie, AGENTS.md)

-For AI assistants without native slash command support, reference the command file directly in your prompt:
+For AI assistants without native slash command support, reference the command file by its slug:

 The AI assistant will read the command file and follow its instructions.
 For detailed information about where commands appear for each AI assistant and all invocation methods, see Understanding Where Your Artifacts Appear.